The Density of Fan-Planar Graphs: Abstract

 \section{Abstract}

-A topological drawing of a graph is fan-planar if for each edge $e$ the edges crossing $e$ have a common endpoint on the same side of $e$, and a fan-planar graph is a graph admitting such a drawing.
-Equivalently, this can be formulated by two forbidden patterns, one of which is the configuration where $e$ is crossed by two independent edges and the other where $e$ is crossed by incident edges with the common endpoint on different sides of $e$.
-In particular every edge of a fan-planar graph is crossed only by the edges of a star.
+A topological drawing of a graph is fan-planar if for each edge $e$ the edges crossing $e$ form a star and no endpoint of $e$ is enclosed by $e$ and its crossing edges.
+A fan-planar graph is a graph admitting such a drawing.
+Equivalently, this can be formulated by three forbidden patterns, one of which is the configuration where $e$ is crossed by two independent edges and the other two where $e$ is crossed by two incident edges in a way that encloses some endpoint of $e$.
 A topological drawing is simple if any two edges have at most one point in common.

-The class of fan-planar graphs is a natural variant of other classes defined by forbidden intersection patterns in a topological drawing of the graph.
-So every $1$-planar graph is also fan-planar, and every fan-planar graph is also quasiplanar, where both inclusions are strict.
-Fan-planar graphs also fit perfectly in a recent series of work on nearly-planar graphs from the area of graph drawing and combinatorial embeddings.
+Fan-planar graphs are a new member in the ever-growing list of topological graphs defined by forbidden intersection patterns, such as planar graphs and their generalizations, Tur\'an-graphs and Conway's thrackle conjecture.
+Hence fan-planar graphs fall into an important field in combinatorial geometry with applications in various areas of discrete mathematics.
+As every $1$-planar graph is fan-planar and every fan-planar graph is $3$-quasiplanar, they also fit perfectly in a recent series of work on nearly-planar graphs from the area of graph drawing and combinatorial embeddings.

-For topologically defined graph classes, one of the most fundamental questions asks for the maximum number of edges in any such graph with $n$ vertices.
-We prove that every $n$-vertex graph without loops and parallel edges that admits a simple fan-planar drawig has at most $5n-10$ edges and that this bound is tight for every $n \geq 20$.
+In this paper we show that every fan-planar graph on $n$ vertices has at most $5n-10$ edges, even though a fan-planar drawing may have a quadratic number of crossings.
+Our bound, which is tight for every $n \geq 20$, indicates how nicely fan-planar graphs fit in the row with planar graphs ($3n-6$ edges) and $1$-planar graphs ($4n-8$ edges).
+With this, fan-planar graphs form the largest non-trivial class of topological graphs defined by forbidden patterns, for which the maximum number of edges on $n$ vertices is known exactly.

-Furthermore we discuss possible extensions and generalizations of these new concepts.
+We demonstrate that maximum fan-planar graphs carry a rich structure, which makes this class attractive for many algorithms commonly used in graph drawing.
+Finally, we discuss possible extensions and generalizations of these new concepts.